Eddie4k-code/pyReport/README.md

 # pyReport
 Simple module / script that can be used to generate HTML reports for tests.
-Using BeautifulSoup
+Using BeautifulSoup.

 <h1>Instruction</h1>